 - An i5 processor (or better)

 - An 802.11 A/C Wireless network card

-- A minimum of 8GB RAM
+- A minimum of 16GB RAM

 - An SSD internal hard disk

+- A writable screen

 We strongly recommend accidental damage insurance cover for three years - you can often buy this on-line at the same time as you buy the laptop.
 There are occasions when a laptop is accidently dropped, knocked or has a drink split on it.
 Accidental damage cover provides peace of mind.